 DermNet NZ aims:

-- To provide authoritative information about the skin:
+To provide authoritative information about the skin

-- All content reviewed by dermatologists
+To have all content written or reviewed by dermatologists

-- Dates of authorship and updates recorded
+To record dates of authorship and updates

-- To be readily accessible and easy to navigate:
+To be readily accessible and easy to navigate

-- Uniform formatting throughout site
+To use uniform formatting throughout the site

-- Plain English to accommodate a variety of health literacy levels
+To write in plain English to accommodate a variety of health literacy levels

-- To comply with the recommendations of:
+To comply with the recommendations of:

 Despite the best of intentions, we may include content that is incorrect, out of date, or inappropriate for the individual concerned.
 Our information should not be used to replace consultation with a dermatologist or other experienced health provider.
-We use Google's translation service to broaden access to non-English readers, but we are conscious that it's not always accurate.